deltamolfar/E2-benchmarks/README.md

 ```
 -------------------------------------------------------------------------------

-### Name: Checking for value with lookup table vs Checking for value with a:indexOf (best case):
+### Checking for value with lookup table vs Checking for value with a:indexOf (best case):
     Checking for value with lookup table(func1): 9.4220373995668e-06
     Checking for value with a:indexOf (best case)(func2): 4.2026332019668e-06
     Faster: Checking for value with a:indexOf (best case)